eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 #### HTML format

 This template should render within any browser.
-It can be rendered as a slideshow using [remark](https://github.com/gnab/remark).
+It can be rendered as a slideshow using {{REMARK}}.

 ## Upload to GitHub